Gothic Theatre: Notable shows

-In addition to bands, The Gothic also showcases screenings of different films such as the Teton Gravity Research Ski/Snowboard Movie Premiere of The Tangerine Dream and The 48 Hour Film Project.
-Comedy tours like that of Michael Ian Black have also played at The Gothic.
-As a small local venue, The Gothic also consistently is home to local battle of the bands shows.
+In addition to bands, the Gothic also showcases screenings of different films such as the Teton Gravity Research Ski/Snowboard movie premiere of The Tangerine Dream and 48 Hour Film Project.
+Comedy tours, such as Michael Ian Black's have also played at the Gothic.
+As a small, local venue, the Gothic is also consistently home to local battle of the bands shows.

 Production information

 The Gothic is located on Englewood's historic South Broadway Street, and has a capacity of just less than 1000.
 It offers a full bar, a standing room only section as well as a seated section.
 All tickets, however, are sold as general admission.
 Included in the theater is a 20-foot retractable movie screen with a projector.
-The stage is 25 feet by 18 feet, with 19 feet of space from the stage to the lighting truss.
-Despite liquor being banned at all ages concerts in the city of Denver, The Gothic can still sell alcohol at all of their shows due to their Englewood location.
+The stage is 25 by 18 feet, with 19 feet of space from the stage to the lighting truss.
+While liquor sales are banned at all-ages concerts in the city of Denver, the Gothic is able to sell alcohol at all of its shows, due to its Englewood location.